National insurance (NI)

 NI categories refer to the contribution table letters under which NI is payable.
 For example, an employee on NI category A has their NI calculated using the figures in contribution table letter A.

 An employee's NI category is dependent upon their circumstances.
-For example, employees over state pension age are assigned category C and, in specific circumstances, married women or widows can be assigned category B.
+For example, employees over state pension age are assigned category C and, in specific circumstances, married women or widows can use category B.

-For more information about rates and categories please refer to the HMRC website.
+For more information about rates and categories, go to gov.uk.

 Changing NI categories

-If an employee is due to change NI category, for example due to their age, then typically the new NI category will apply for the whole month regardless of when the NI category change applies.
+If an employee is due to change NI category, for example due to their age, their new category normally applies to the whole month.
+This isn't affected by the specific date hen typically the new NI category will apply for the whole month regardless of when the NI category change applies.

-Some NI category changes require a document proving the employee is supposed to be on that new NI category, such as a CA4140, CF384, passport, or birth certificate for employees who have reached state pension age and are due to go onto NI Category C.
+The employer requires a document proving that the employee is correctly on the new NI category.
+For example, a CA4140, CF384, passport, or birth certificate for employees who reach state pension age and are due to go onto NI Category C.

-Some NI categories cannot be changed to mid year, such as moving from NI category A to J. In these scenarios, typically the employee or director would need to be reprocessed on either A or J for the whole year.
+You can't change some NI categories mid year, such as moving from NI category A to J. In these scenarios, you typically need to reprocess the employee or director on either A or J for the whole year.

-If you are unsure about any NI category changes, you should refer to HMRC for further guidance.
+If you’re unsure about any NI category changes, contact HMRC for further guidance.

 NI contributions

 Sage 50 Payroll calculates NI contributions using the exact percentage method for any process date on or after 6 April 2022.
-In this calculation, the amount of each employee's pay that is subject to NI is calculated using the NI thresholds and rates for their NI category.
+In this calculation, the exact earnings subject to NI are calculate at the relevant NI rates, rather than using HMRC's NI tables.

 For any periods with a process date of 5 April 2022 or prior, your software uses the HMRC NI contributions tables to calculate NI for non-directors.
-The figures used in these tables are calculated in steps of £1.00 for weekly paid employees, and £4.00 for monthly paid employees, and are calculated at the mid-point of each step using the relevant percentages for that category.
+The figures used in these tables calculate in steps of £1.00 for weekly paid employees, and £4.00 for monthly paid employees.
+They calculate at the mid-point of each step using the relevant percentages for that category.

 NI calculates differently for directors.
-Processing directors >
+For more information, visit our processing directors article.

 NI contribution rebates

-NI rebates are calculated for both employee and employer for employees who
+NI rebates can be due for both employee and employer for employees who .

 Steps to duplicate